See how students and faculty are making a difference by studying biology at SLU.

 Biology, B.S. to Pharmacy, Pharm.D.
 Accelerated Program

-Obtain an undergraduate degree at Saint Louis University and then a Pharm.D. at St. Louis College of Pharmacy in seven rather than eight years through this accelerated Doctor of Pharmacy program.
+Obtain an undergraduate degree at Saint Louis University and then a Pharm.D. at University of Health Sciences and Pharmacy in St. Louis in seven rather than eight years through this accelerated Doctor of Pharmacy program.

-Students working toward a Bachelor of Science in biology at SLU can apply for admission at St. Louis College of Pharmacy after three years of undergraduate study.
-Courses taken as part of the first professional (P1) year of study at St. Louis College of Pharmacy will also satisfy senior-level degree requirements for the bachelor's degree.
+Students working toward a Bachelor of Science in biology at SLU can apply for admission at University of Health Sciences and Pharmacy (UHSP) in St. Louis after three years of undergraduate study.
+Courses taken as part of the first professional (P1) year of study at UHSP in St. Louis will also satisfy senior-level degree requirements for the bachelor's degree.

-The B.S. degree in biology at SLU will satisfy all pre-requisites for admission to the Pharm.D. program at STLCOP
+The B.S. degree in biology at SLU will satisfy all pre-requisites for admission to the Pharm.D. program at UHSP

 Sixteen credits from the first year of the Pharm.D. will be used to meet the remaining B.S. in biology degree requirements.